project-steiger/org.openwms.wms.putaway/README.md

-OpenWMS.org WMS: Inventory
+OpenWMS.org WMS: Simple Putaway
 =====================

-The main responsibilities of the Inventory service are as follows:
+Responsibilities of the Putaway service are as follows:

-  - **Allocation**.
-The Allocation strategy chooses available **PackagingUnit** of a **Product** according to the demanded amount.
-Usually this is used to fulfill order positions.
-An order position may be divided into multiple splits.
-Each split corresponds to an allocation unit and triggers a transport order to actually get the items out of stock.
+  - The Putaway strategy is called to find a Location in

 # Resources